dauitsuragan002/oylan-assistant/README.md

-# Personal Assistant Bot Framework with Oylan 2 API
+# Personal Assistant Bot Framework with Oylan,Soyle and Beynele API

-This is a flexible framework for creating personalized Telegram bots that integrate with the **Oylan 2 API**.
-The framework allows you to create your own AI assistant with natural language capabilities in multiple languages.
-It also leverages **Soyle API** for advanced voice processing features.
+This is a flexible framework for creating personalized Telegram bots that integrate with the leverages **SoyleTTS**, **SoyleSTT**, and **Oylan2** API for advanced voice and text processing.
+The Telegram bot works in 4 languages (Kazakh, Russian, English, Turkish).

 ## Features